 - Proof of physical residence in the consular district of your country.

 - Proof of accommodation in Italy: You must have a lease agreement valid for at least one year or the title deed of a property in Italy, both in your name and covering the visa duration.
-Provide the original lease and proof that the landlord registered it with the Agenzia delle Entrate (Italian Tax Authority) if renting.
-Hospitality from others or hotel stays is not accepted.
-Your visa will be denied without a lease or deed in your name.
-If you move later, notify the Questura that issued your permit.

 - Proof of substantial, continuous, and stable passive income: Provide bank statements from the last 3 months, letters from banks or financial institutions showing available funds, income, and tax return statements.
-Some consulates may require higher income amounts, especially if family members are included.

-- Proof of no criminal record.
+- Proof of no criminal record

 - Proof of health insurance: Insurance must be valid in all Schengen countries and cover at least €30,000 per person per year.